mattscamp/pipedrive/README.md

 # Pipedrive OAuth API Wrapper

-A library for interfacing with Pipedrive's OAuth API.
-Auto refreshes tokens for you.
+An early stage library for interfacing with Pipedrive's OAuth API and auto refreshes tokens for you.

 ### Usage